The Best Headlamp Is The One On Your Head

 - Rechargeable batteries included

 - Heavier than most alternatives

-If 1800 lumen isn’t enough for you, how about 6000?
-Cobiz has made this headlamp and advertises 6000 lumen, which is the highest out of all products in today’s comparison.
+If 1800 lumens isn’t enough for you, how about 6000?
+Cobiz advertises its headlamp to shine at 6000 lumens, which is the highest out of all products in today’s comparison.
 I feel obligated to add something here.
-Just because a headlamp is advertised having more lumen doesn’t always necessarily mean it’s going to be brighter.
+Just because a headlamp is advertised having more lumens doesn’t always necessarily mean it’s going to be brighter.
 So take those lumen numbers with a grain of salt.

-The headlamp has a IPX4 rating, meaning that it’s water-resistant even though it has wiring going along the band.
+The headlamp has an IPX4 rating, meaning that it’s water-resistant even though it has wiring going along the band.